bonastreyair/iiot-tools/system/low_power/README.md

 ## Low Power
 This code gives a simple example to set deep sleep mode and enable a timer to start the ESP32.

+It tries to answare some common questions:
+ - How can we set the device to sleep?
+ - How can we store variables that support sleeping mode?
+ - How can we know the wakeup reason?

 [[Go back]](/system)

 ### Hardware